All about the walkabout

 I had spent my time in Australia backpacking, and did my version of a walkabout.
 It was one of those defining moments that fueled my confidence in traveling on my own, and my wanderlust.
 I also wanted to convey that my efforts to travel would be all-out, nothing short of maximum effort.

 Hello.
-I’m a 30-something dude (I say dude quite a bit) based out of Portland, Oregon.
+I’m Matt, and I live in the beautiful city of Portland, Oregon.
 After leading a gypsy life for many years, I decided to finally attempt to put down roots and see where things bring me.

 I thrive off adventures and traveling, and can make an adventure out of little things in life.
 Though I’ve briefly traveled with friendly folks I met along the way, my travel style is primarily solo backpacking.
 I pack light, smile along the way, and eat a lot.
 Wherever possible I try to stay with local host families, hostels, or camp.
 I’m not a snob and do not mind staying in hotels/resorts where appropriate.
 I travel with intention and awareness, and always try to leave a positive legacy wherever I go.